 If you make a request to our responsive service, the Principal Officer on duty will conduct a review of your complaint and respond to you via telephone within half an hour.
 The review will involve conducting background checks on our systems which will assist in making a decision as to what level of response is required.

-If officers attend your home, they will usually have to conduct an assessment from within a habitable.
+If officers attend your home, they will usually have to conduct an assessment from within a habitable room.
 Habitable rooms include living areas and bedrooms.
 If officers are unable to conduct an assessment as described above, it is unlikely that any action can be taken.

 Action we may take